LeetCyberSecurity/monday-client/README.md

 Custom exceptions are defined for handling specific error cases:

-- `MondayAPIError`: Raised when an error occurs during API communication with monday.com.
+- `MondayAPIError`: Raised when an error occurs during API communication with monday.com
-- `PaginationError`: Raised when item pagination fails during a request.
+- `PaginationError`: Raised when item pagination fails during a request
-- `QueryFormatError`: Raised when there is a query formatting error.
+- `QueryFormatError`: Raised when there is a query formatting error
-- `ComplexityLimitExceeded`: Raised when the complexity limit and max retries are exceeded.
+- `ComplexityLimitExceeded`: Raised when the complexity limit and max retries are exceeded
-- `MutationLimitExceeded`: Raised when the mutation limit and max retries are exceeded.
+- `MutationLimitExceeded`: Raised when the mutation limit and max retries are exceeded

 ### Logging